SQL Data Warehouse capacity limits

 By default, SQL Data Warehouse can execute a maximum of 32 concurrent queries and queues remaining queries.

-The concurrency level may decrease when users are assigned to a higher resource class or when SQL Data Warehouse is configured with low DWU.
+The number of concurrent queries can descrease when users are assigned to higher resource classes or when SQL Data Warehouse has a lower service level.
 Some queries, like DMV queries, are always allowed to run.

 |Database||Max size||240 TB compressed on disk